 - Don’t buy followers.
 Higher numbers of followers might seem impressive at first glance, but successful digital marketing is not about the number of followers you can amass.
 Your focus should be on engaging with your followers.
 Building your followers naturally is also better for your Facebook analytics, which could mean more opportunities to promote your business.

 I left feeling inspired, with pages of notes and strategies to try.
 All of us received a Digital Marketing Essentials course booklet filled with practical tips to help connect with potential customers online.

 For an investment of just $50, this is a fast-paced workshop which presents a lot of ideas and inspiration in a short time.

 Ideally, after attending the workshop, you could take the rest of the day to go through your notes, read the course booklet thoroughly and invest time in committing to even one new strategy to try.
 If you can’t manage the rest of the day away from your business, it would be worth scheduling some time for yourself to work on your digital marketing strategy within a few days of attending the workshop while your inspiration is fresh!

 I went on a Thursday from 10am to 1pm – but there are weekend workshops available too.
 During this time there was one 10-minute break.
 There was a catering trolley outside the workshop room where many of us grabbed a free tea, coffee, water, green tea, Milo or a biscuit to take in to the workshop.

-The follow-up workshop to this one is Digital Marketing Advanced.
-To get the most from this option, Mark recommended we put some of the strategies from Digital Marketing Essentials in place for at least a few months first.
-He also encouraged us to use the Small business advisory service, a free advisory service where you can make an phone or video appointment with a small business adviser to get your questions answered.
+Once you have attended Digital Marketing Essentials there is a range of follow-up workshops available which focus on specific digital platforms, such as Facebook, Instagram and Google Ads.
+To get the most of these sessions, Mark recommended we put some of the strategies from Digital Marketing Essentials in place for at least a few months first.
+He also encouraged us to use the SBDC's business advisory service, a free service where you can make an phone or video appointment with a small business adviser to get your questions answered.